 If you are in school and being billed for your student loan(s), you probably transferred schools, dropped below half-time status, or are attending school beyond your anticipated graduation date.
 You should contact your lender and provide proof of your in-school status.
 If you fail to do so, your lender will expect you to begin making payments when your grace period ends.
 It is important to contact your lender whenever your circumstances change in order to avoid delinquency and potential default.

 If you took out a parent PLUS loan for your dependent student who is still enrolled in school and you are getting billed for the loan(s), be sure your lender receives your request to defer payments until six months after your student is no longer enrolled at least half time.
 If your student has transferred schools, or is attending school beyond his or her anticipated graduation date, contact your lender and provide proof of your student's at least half-time enrollment status.
 If your student has dropped below half-time enrollment, contact your lender for other options.

-When you signed your promissory note, you provided the names, addresses, and phone numbers of relatives and friends in the event your loan holder, servicer, or TG are unable to contact you, they can leave a message for you and obtain your new address and phone number.
+When you signed your promissory note, you provided the names, addresses, and phone numbers of relatives and friends in the event your loan holder, servicer, or TG are unable to contact you.
+This means they can be contacted to obtain your new address and phone number.

-Federal regulations require your lender to report your loan and repayment information to all credit agencies.
-If TG pays a default claim, federal regulations also require TG to report the default to all national credit agencies.
+Federal regulations require your lender to report your loan and repayment information to all nationwide consumer reporting agencies.
+If TG pays a default claim, federal regulations also require TG to report the default.

 Provide your attorney's name and telephone number to the collectors when they contact you.
 The case number, city filed in, date filed, and chapter are also helpful.
 The more information you can provide, the faster the collection attempts will stop.